The RAF team challenge

 How POWERbreathe will help

-Andy, Matty, Chris and Lance will each be using a POWERbreathe Plus MR Inspiratory Muscle Training (IMT) device as part of their training preparation.
+Gary, Matty, Chris and Lance will each be using a POWERbreathe Plus MR Inspiratory Muscle Training (IMT) device as part of their training preparation.
 The reason for this is because cycling in the mountains, like any form of exercise, will cause their muscles to fatigue.
 And this includes their breathing muscles.

 Research has shown that IMT reduces breathing fatigue and enabled participants in a trial to cycle for 33% longer with a lower sense of effort.